 Here’s my list of some of the most popular and widely available gluten free flours that you may be able to find at your grocery store or online via Amazon:

 Gluten Free Starch Flours

 - White rice flour – I always use this for about 50% of my mix, it’s usually easy to find in the grocery store

 - Potato starch – use up to 20% (note: this is not the same as potato flour)

 - Tapioca starch – I don’t use more than 10% of this in any mix, in my experience too much can alter the texture of your baked goods as it makes a sticky mixture when wet.

-- Arrowroot – I really like this starch and would use perhaps 20% in my mixes.
+- Arrowroot – I like this gluten free flour and would use up to 20% in my mixes.
 The only downside is the cost, it’s really pricey compared to the other starches

 - Cornstarch – I would use up to 20%, I try and use only non GMO corn which can be hard to find, so I usually use another starch instead.

 - Brown Rice Flour – This is probably the most common whole grain and is widely available where gluten free flours are sold.
-I use 10 – 20% brown rice
+I use up to 20% brown rice

 - Sorghum Flour – I love this flour and if I have it available I usually use half brown rice and half sorghum flour for the whole grain part of my mix, so 10% of my mix.
 It can be a bit harder to find than some of the others.